 A blank text box will appear.
 Paste your code or script into this section …

-Next, select where you want to insert your code (e.g. in specific Pages, Custom Posts, etc …)
+Next, select where you would like the code block to be inserted (e.g. Pages, Custom Posts, etc …)

-The CJT dashboard also various icons you can click to access different functions, links to help documentation, etc. (hover your mouse over the icons for tooltips) …
+The CJT screen also has a number of icons you can click to access different functions, help, etc. (hover your mouse over the icons for descriptions of features) …

-Some scripts will ask you to verify if your code has been added correctly and some will not.
+Some scripts will ask you to verify that your code has been added correctly and some will not.

-If you have pasted conversion tracking code into an area like the “header” that is not meant to be visible and you would like to check if the code has been added correctly, then do this:
+If you have added code to an area that is not meant to be visible (like the “header”) and you would like to check if the code has been added correctly, then do the following:

 How To View Page Code In Firefox

-First, open up your internet browser (e.g. Firefox) and go to the page that contains the code.
+First, open up your internet browser (e.g. Firefox) and visit the page that contains the code.

-From the browser menu, select Tools > Developer Tools > Page Source …
+Select Tools > Developer Tools > Page Source from your browser menu …

-A new browser will open and displays the source code for that page.
+A new window will open with the source code of the page displayed.

-If you can see the code, then all that’s left is to test your script and make sure that everything is working as it should.
-If you experience any errors, repeat the above process and make sure that you have inserted your code correctly, or get a professional to help you.
-As stated at the beginning of this tutorial, always back up your site before adding, changing or deleting code.
+If you can see your code, then the next step is to test your script and make sure that everything is working as it should.
+If you experience any errors, repeat the above process and make sure that you have embedded your code correctly, or get a professional to help you.
+As stated at the beginning of this tutorial, always back up your site before doing anything that involves changing code.

 Congratulations!
-Now you know how to easily code snippets to WordPress pages and posts.
+Now you know how to insert code into your WordPress pages.